Is Your English Rude? My Review Of The Culture Sensitive Phrasebook

 The Culture Sensitive Phrasebook is a detailed and nuanced look at the role of culture on language.
 An overlooked topic in the English language world.
 I’d recommend this book to learners planning to live or work with native English speakers.
 Especially if you come from a culture where communication is more direct such as Germany or The Netherlands.

-NB The above link is an affiliate link so I will receive a commission if you make a purchase through it.
+NB The links in this post are affiliate links so I will receive a commission if you make a purchase through it.
 I only support products and services I think are valuable for my audience.
 Thank you for your support.

 Leandra King helps non-native English-speaking expats understand the culture behind the English language so that they can easily socialise and fit in with their native English-speaking friends and colleagues, even if they are introverts.
 You can read her tips over on her blog at English with Leandra.